Using the sales funnel to ensure your sales activity delivers your sales growth

 Imagine your business received 100 brand new enquiries.

-Of those 100 you managed to have conversation with 75 of them to establish what they are looking for and whether they have a budget.
+Of those 100 you managed to have conversations with 75 of them to establish what they are looking for and whether they have a budget.
 A 75% success rate (You reach 75 of the 100)

-Of those 75 conversations you go on to book a demonstration with 40, having qualified them as being realistic sales opportunities.
+Of those 75 conversations, you go on to book a demonstration with 40, having qualified them as being realistic sales opportunities.
 Your conversion rate for this stage is 53%.

-All of the demonstrations are successfully delivered, and from those you are asked for 25 proposals.
+All of the demonstrations are successfully delivered, and from those, you are asked for 25 proposals.
 Your conversion rate for this stage is 63%.

-And from those 25 proposals you win 5 new clients.
+And from those 25 proposals, you win 5 new clients.
 A conversion rate of 20% for this stage.

-However, from the original 100 enquiries you received it’s a 5% successful conversion.
+However, from the original 100 enquiries you received, it’s a 5% successful conversion.

 How does this drive your business growth?